Why do I need a business bank account?

 Most high street banks offer business banking, but there is no such thing as a bank account for contractors.

-Some of the key things to consider when choosing a bank, other than the comparative charges, are:
+Some of the critical things to consider when choosing a bank, other than the comparative charges, are:

 - Charges and fees - Many banks offer great introductory rates, but after these expire these rates can shoot up.
 It’s best to choose a bank who provides free business banking.